Ege686/Neural-Network-for-Unity/README.md

     }
  2nd Step:
   You need to set up the structure.
 And you can do it with SetStructure() method.
 It allows you to create layers.
 First one is input, till the last hidden and the last one is of course output layer.
   SetStructure() method takes array argument of LA.
 Don't worry LA is not a complicated thing it just takes "node count" for the layer and the activation function for that layer.
+Also you can add Dropout value for the layer if you want to make a dropout.
+If you don't add simply dropout value becomes 0.
   There are bunch of activation functions: ReLU,ELU,LeakyReLU,Sigmoid,Tanh,Gaussian...
 You can find them in the Functions.cs script in the Members file.

-     nn.SetStructure(new LA(5, nn.functions.ReLU), new LA(3, nn.functions.Sigmoid), new LA(2,nn.functions.MSE));
+     nn.SetStructure(new LA(5, nn.functions.ReLU,0.2f), new LA(3, nn.functions.Sigmoid,0.4f), new LA(2,nn.functions.MSE));
      //here it creates 3 layer(1 input with 5 nodes,1 hidden with 3 nodes, 1 output with 2 nodes).
 Output layer will need a loss function that is also in      the Functions.cs script

  3rd Step: